Coco Palms Resort: Private Capitol Group foreclosure lawsuit

-On June 4, 2019 the Utah-based company Private Capitol Group filed a civil foreclosure lawsuit in the Fifth Circuit Court of Hawaii naming Coco Palms Hui LLC and its managers, Chad Waters and Tyler Greene, as defendants.
-Private Capitol Group asked the court for a forced sale to use the proceeds to payback lenders.
-According to the complaint, the loan given to Waters and Greene was to be re-paid in full by February 2017 plus 12% interest.
+On June 4, 2019, the Utah-based company Private Capitol Group filed a civil foreclosure lawsuit in the Fifth Circuit Court of Hawaii naming Coco Palms Hui LLC and its managers, Chad Waters and Tyler Greene, as defendants.
+Private Capitol Group asked the court for a forced sale to use the proceeds to pay back lenders.
+According to the complaint, the loan given to Waters and Greene was to be repaid in full by February 2017 plus 12% interest.
 The suit alleged that the terms of the loan were violated within months of the money being accepted.
 A letter attached to the foreclosure complaint sent to the pair explained that loan went into default in October 2016 with the failure to deposit 5 million dollars into an escrow account as agreed.
 The letter accused Waters and Greene of; “false representations” to the financier and that the full debt remained unpaid; “despite repeated attempts to work with you on a solution,” which included a lengthy period before foreclosure proceeding were initiated.

-On July 26, 2021 at the Fifth Circuit Courthouse in Lihu‘e, the property was auctioned off and sold to a single bid of twenty-two million dollars by the Private Capital Group.
-The bid is subject to a confirmation hearing in which further bids could be considered if qualified bidders pay a minimum of five percent above Private Capitol Group's bid, amounting to $23.3 million.
+On July 26, 2021, at the Fifth Circuit Courthouse in Lihu‘e, the property was auctioned off and sold to a single bid of twenty-two million dollars by the Private Capital Group.
+The bid was subject to a confirmation hearing in which further bids could be considered if qualified bidders pay a minimum of five percent above Private Capitol Group's bid, amounting to $23.3 million.
 At the time of the sale no confirmation hearing had been set.
 Local attorney Scott Batterman, representing the buyers, stated that if the sale was confirmed it was premature to say what would be done with the property.
 When asked about the auction of the Coco Palms site, Governor David Ige stated;

+The State land board ordered Coco Palms Ventures LLC in April 2023 to immediately stop the unpermitted clearing of trees.
+The company responded that the lease allows and requires them to maintain the grove according to modern nursery practices, including removing any diseased trees.